franzenzenhofer/nolog/README.md

       var log = $n("/path/to/the/logfile.log");

 alternativly to `$n(path)` one can also write `$n.watch(path)`

+you can either watch a file (just pass a "path/to/file-string") or any readableStream (http, https, ...) see <http://nodejs.org/docs/v0.4.6/api/streams.html#readable_Stream>

 note: to test the included examples localy you might want to funnel your webservers logfiles to a local test.log